collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Perspective
+### Perspective: Checking Out Remote Branches

 We are switching our perspective now.
-We are now workign only as DjangoCon US website maintainer with write permission to the DjangoCon repo, which is our origin.
+We are now working only as DjangoCon US website maintainer with write permission to the DjangoCon repo.
+The DjangoCon US website repo is our origin.

-We are going to review the same kind of pull requests we just submitted.
+We are going to be working on and reviewing the pull requests we submitted.

+Recap:
 1. Pull requests submitted from a branch pushed to the DjangoCon US website repo
 2. Pull requests submitted from a forked repo branch